Course Title: Flying to Recreational Pilot Licence

 Overview of Assessment

-All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).
-A hurdle requirement is necessary in order to demonstrate to an accrediting body (CASA) that students are competent and being sufficiently assessed against practice-focussed professional standards.
+All hurdle requirements have been approved by the STEM College Associate Deputy Vice-Chancellor (Learning, Teaching & Quality).
+A hurdle requirement is necessary to demonstrate to an accrediting body (CASA) that students are competent and being sufficiently assessed against practice-focussed professional standards.

 Your course assessment is consistent with the RMIT assessment and assessment flexibility policy. https://www.rmit.edu.au/about/governance-and-management/policies/assessment-policy